 - The street-wise guide to doing your family history, by Mary Teviot (2018)

 - Oxfordshire History Centre has an enquiry service for Oxfordshire family history and local history enquiries.
 Contact us if you are not sure whether the History Centre has the information you are seeking.

-- If you intend to visit Oxfordshire History Centre to consult original sources, check our website for information on booking seats and registering for an Archives Card.
+- If you intend to visit Oxfordshire History Centre to consult original sources, check the website for information on booking seats and registering for an Archives Card.

-- OFHS also maintains a page of useful web sites for family historians and offers some extensive “hints and tips from the search desk”.
+- OFHS also maintains a page of useful web sites for family historians and a Family History Frequently Asked Questions page

-- You can order certificates of births, deaths and marriages which took place in Oxfordshire after 1st July 1837 from the Oxfordshire Registration Service.
+- You can order certificates of births, deaths and marriages which took place in Oxfordshire after 1 July 1837 from the Oxfordshire Registration Service

-- Suggested sources for finding more about your Oxfordshire ancestors and their lives.
+- Suggested sources for finding out more about your Oxfordshire ancestors and their lives